cuongkta/login_logout_elixir/README.md

 # Blog

-1. We have to crete the database firt. check in config
+1. We have to crete the database first. check in config /config/dev.exs
 2. run
 `mix ecto.migrate` to create table